alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

 This command adds a user to a Microsoft Entra role.

+- `ObjectId` - defines the Id of the Microsoft Entra role.

+- `RefObjectId` - defines the objectId of the user you're adding as a role member.

 ## Work with user licenses

 1. Get details of a user's licenses.